Joe Salisbury: 2021: French Open mixed-doubles, US Open doubles & mixed, first Masters titles

 He competed in the Australian Open with partner Rajeev Ram to defend their title, but they lost to Ivan Dodig and Filip Polášek in the final.

-He won the mixed-doubles title at the French Open with Desirae Krawczyk.
+Salisbury won the mixed-doubles title at the French Open with Desirae Krawczyk.
 He also reached the mixed doubles final of the 2021 Wimbledon Championships partnering Harriet Dart.

 Salisbury won his first Masters 1000 in Canada at the National Bank Open with Ram, defeating world No. 1 and No. 2 Croatians, Pavic and Mektic, his second final for the year at a Masters level after the Italian Open, where they lost to the Croatian pair.

 At the US Open Salisbury partnering with Ram reached the final, defeating Max Purcell/Matthew Ebden in match lasting more than three hours match with three tiebreaks, saving four match points in the quarterfinals and Sam Querrey/Steve Johnson in the semifinals.
 The pair won the men’s doubles championship, defeating Jamie Murray/Bruno Soares in the final.
 It was the first time in the Open Era that two Britons met in a major men's doubles final and the first time in 12 years that the US Open men’s doubles final went to a deciding set.
 Seeded second, he also won his second mixed-doubles Grand Slam title at the US Open, again with Krawczyk, defeating Marcelo Arévalo and Giuliana Olmos in straight sets.
 He became the first man since Bob Bryan in 2010 to win the US Open doubles and mixed titles in the same year.

 At the San Diego Open, Salisbury won his eighth title and third of the season partnering Neal Skupski.